Skip to main content

 What's new:

-• Deep Google integration
+• Deep Workspace integration with native multi-modal input

 Best for: Research, massive documents, Google Workspace users